Activity time: 10 minutes

 Materials for Activity

-- Handout 1, UU Source Constellation - Wise Women and Men
+- Handout 1, UU Source Constellation - Wise People

-- Leader Resource 1, UU Source Constellation Answer Sheet - Wise Women and Men
+- Leader Resource 1, UU Source Constellation Answer Sheet - Wise People

 - Night Sky display and push pins, tape, or sticky tack (Session 1, Opening)